Complete subvarieties in the projectivized strata of meromorphic differentials: Introduction

+Abelian differentials induce translation structures on the underlying Riemann surfaces, with conical singularities at the zeros and poles.
+Affine transformations acting on them preserve the orders of these singularities.
+This viewpoint makes the study of strata of differentials an important topic in surface dynamics and moduli theory.
+We refer the reader to \cite{Zo06, Wr15, Ch17, CY26} for an introduction to this fascinating subject.

-It is a natural and meaningful question to study how the strata of differentials appear from the perspective of affine geometry—for instance, whether a given stratum can contain a positive-dimensional complete algebraic subvariety.
+Among the many aspects of strata of differentials, it is a natural and meaningful question to study how they appear from the perspective of affine geometry---for instance, whether a given stratum can contain a positive-dimensional complete algebraic subvariety.
+We remark that the analogous question of bounding the dimension of complete subvarieties in the moduli space of curves $\mathcal M_g$ has drawn considerable attention; see \cite{Di84, Lo95, Za99}.
+Despite these efforts, we still do not know whether $\mathcal M_4$ contains a complete algebraic surface.

-For a holomorphic signature~$\mu$, that is, when all entries of~$\mu$ are nonnegative, Gendron showed that the unprojectivized stratum $\Omega\mathcal M_{g}(\mu)$ of holomorphic differentials contains no positive-dimensional complete subvariety, by applying the maximum modulus principle to shortest saddle connections; see~\cite{G20}.
+For a holomorphic signature~$\mu$, that is, when all entries of~$\mu$ are nonnegative, Gendron showed that the unprojectivized stratum $\Omega\mathcal M_{g}(\mu)$ of holomorphic differentials contains no positive-dimensional complete subvariety by applying the maximum modulus principle to shortest saddle connections; see~\cite{G20}.
 In this case, an alternative proof was later given by the first-named author, using the positivity of certain divisor classes on the moduli space of curves; see~\cite{C23}.

-When $\mu$ is a signature of (strictly) meromorphic differentials, again by exploiting the positivity of divisor classes, the first-named author proved that both the projectivized and unprojectivized strata, $\mathbb P\Omega\mathcal M_{g}(\mu)$ and $\Omega\mathcal M_{g}(\mu)$, of strictly meromorphic differentials contain no positive-dimensional complete subvarieties; see~\cite{C19, C24}.
-Therefore, the remaining question is whether the projectivized strata of holomorphic differentials can contain a positive-dimensional complete subvariety.
+When $\mu$ is a signature of strictly meromorphic differentials, again by exploiting the positivity of divisor classes, the first-named author proved that both the projectivized and unprojectivized strata, $\mathbb P\Omega\mathcal M_{g}(\mu)$ and $\Omega\mathcal M_{g}(\mu)$, of strictly meromorphic differentials contain no positive-dimensional complete subvarieties; see~\cite{C19, C24}.
+However, no alternative proof using flat geometry was known before.

-This remaining problem is not only the most challenging case, but also significant from the viewpoint of the geometry of canonical divisors.
-For instance, for $\mu = (2g-2)$, the minimal stratum $\mathbb P\Omega\mathcal M_{g}(2g-2)$ parameterizes subcanonical points $z$, where $(2g-2)z$ is a canonical divisor.
-Harris asked whether there exist complete families of such subcanonical points (see~\cite[Proof of Corollary~5]{harris84}), a question that has remained open for four decades.